oaimli/oaimli.github.io/index.md

 Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive summarization, emphasizing the understanding of intricate semantics and textual relationships.

-- Abstractive summarization with an understanding of text relationships
+- Abstractive summarization with an understanding of intricate text relationships
-- Sequence-to-sequence learning (seq2seq) for text generation
+- Sequence-to-sequence learning (seq2seq) for processing lengthy and multiple documents
-- Pre-trained large language models and collaborative learning
+- Pre-trained large language models (PLMs) and their collaborative learning
-- Data-efficient methods for training and inference of text generation
+- Data-efficient methods for training and inference of PLMs for text generation

 ### Selected Publications